Smartling/SmartlingHelp/_sections/files/context.md

 ## Context for Files projects

-Any content that can be displayed in a browser can be captured using the Smartling Context Capture Chrome Extension.
-The JavaScript Context LibraryFor other content, such as mobile apps, you can [upload screenshots](/support/articles/adding-image-context-for-mobile-and-desktop-application-files/){: .cc-active} to provide context.
+Any content that can be displayed in a browser can be captured using the Smartling Context Capture Chrome Extension or the JavaScript Context Library.
+For other content, such as mobile apps, you can [upload screenshots](/support/articles/adding-image-context-for-mobile-and-desktop-application-files/){: .cc-active} to provide context.

 ## Context for Business Documents projects